MultiverseMiner/multiverseminer/README.md

 - Design new HUD, with an area to display badges, statistics on actions, HP, etc.
 - Spaceship parts need icons.

 ## General UI
 - Gather more statistics on actions performed and display them somewhere.
 - New solution required for HUD.
 Remove this jqueryui shit.

+UI/UX work has been moved to [MultiverseMiner-front](https://github.com/MultiverseMiner/multiverseminer-front)

 ## Solar System
 - Should only be able to visit other planets once you've built the spaceship.